docksal/docksal/docs/advanced/stack-config.md

 This is optional, but highly recommended.

-Site provisioning can be automated via a [custom command](../fin/custom-commands.md).
-E.g. `fin init`, which will call `.docksal/commands/init`.
+Site provisioning can be automated via a [custom command](../fin/custom-commands.md) (e.g., `fin init`, which will call `.docksal/commands/init`).
 Put project specific initialization tasks there, like:

-- initialize the Docksal configuration.
+- initialize the Docksal configuration
-- import databases or perform a site install.
+- import databases or perform a site install
-- compile SASS.
+- compile SASS
 - run DB updates, special commands, etc.
-- run Behat tests.
+- run Behat tests

 For a working example of a Docksal powered project with `fin init` take a look at: